Anne Hollonds

 Day 2

-Keynote: Putting children's rights at the heart of early childhood education reform
+Keynote: Making children's rights the priority in early childhood education

-What does it take to create an early learning system that not just meets standards but truly nurtures every child's potential?
+What does it take to create an early learning system that makes the safety, rights and wellbeing of children our responsibility?

-Anne Hollonds, National Children’s Commissioner, Australian Human Rights Commission
+Anne Hollonds, Former National Children’s Commissioner, Australian Human Rights Commission